darklight-studios/darklight-nova-core/README.markdown

 # Code Contributions

 All code added and removed must be submitted via Pull Request.
-In addition, submitted code must follow the following:
+In addition, submitted code must meet the following requirements:

 * We use tabs, not spaces.
 (Tab size = 4)
 * We attempt to follow the [Java Coding Conventions](http://www.oracle.com/technetwork/java/codeconv-138413.html) as specified by Oracle.